hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 <amp-img src="https://farm5.staticflickr.com/4235/35701907102_ededc5ef46_k.jpg" width="2048" height="1368" alt="Cycling Archipelago National Park" layout="responsive"></amp-img>

-On the way to Granvik we stopped at the Resturant Sattmark in Prainen where we had a fantastic lunch - Caj ordered ripps and a beer and I (Patrick) had a goat cheese salad.
+On the way to Granvik we stopped at the Resturant Sattmark in Prainen where we had a fantastic lunch - Caj ordered ribs and a beer and I (Patrick) had a goat cheese salad.
 There was also a café, gift shop, and a guest pier at this location.
 However, since we had only 1 hour time we decided to focus more on our lunch.

 <amp-img src="https://farm5.staticflickr.com/4293/35701906842_de0b0eb6ac_k.jpg" width="2048" height="1368" alt="Archipelago National Park - Sattmark Parainen" layout="responsive"></amp-img>